Are you feeling lucky? How about techy? Why not try your luck with one of these green tech projects for St. Patrick’s Day!

-For instructions how to make this solar plane, check out the step-by-step instructions at Instructables.com
+For instructions on how to make this solar plane, check out the step-by-step instructions at Instructables.com

 4. DIY EL Wire St. Paddy’s Day Hat

-For instructions how to make this easy EL wire hat project, go to Instructables.com
+For instructions on how to make this easy EL wire hat project, go to Instructables.com

 5. For the Kids: Remote Control Leprechaun Trap

-For instructions how to make this easy little leprechaun trap, visit littleBits.cc
+For instructions on how to make this easy little leprechaun trap, visit littleBits.cc

 For the very young, they can still participate in STEM-related green tech projects for St. Patrick’s Day by changing flowers from white to green.
 Instructions and science explained at HomeScienceTools.com